 During the initial contact with the applicant or member, Program Support Unit (PSU) staff must explore the applicant's or member's status in the nursing facility (NF) and determine whether the applicant or member has a current medical necessity (MN).
 This information helps determine whether the managed care organization (MCO) should complete the Medical Necessity and Level of Care (MN/LOC) Assessment.
 Communication with the NF regarding plans for submittal of the MN/LOC Assessment may be necessary.
 PSU staff must make every effort to determine if authorizing the MCO to complete the MN/LOC Assessment is necessary and to avoid duplication of submittal to Texas Medicaid & Healthcare and Partnership (TMHP) for an MN determination.

-Approved MNs for individuals residing in NFs may be verified through the Service Authorization System (SAS).
+Approved MNs for NF residents may be verified through the Service Authorization System Online (SASO).
 In this situation, the MCO must not complete a new MN/LOC Assessment.
 The MN on record will be accepted as a valid MN.
 The MCO should ask the NF for a courtesy copy of the Minimum Data Set (MDS) completed by the NF.
 If the NF refuses, it is not mandatory for the MCO to have a copy.

 If an applicant or member is applying for Medicaid as a resident in the NF and is concurrently applying for the STAR+PLUS Home and Community Based Services (HCBS) program, the NF should complete the MDS.
 The MCO is instructed not to complete a new MN/LOC Assessment with the pre-enrollment assessment.
 PSU staff must notify the MCO that MN exists by entering the Resource Utilization Group (RUG) and expiration date in Section A, Item 6, of Form H3676, Managed Care Pre-Enrollment Assessment Authorization.
 If the NF refuses to complete the MDS in a timely manner, PSU staff must authorize the MCO to complete the MN/LOC Assessment on the applicant or member by entering N/A in Section A, Item 6, of Form H3676 and posting to TxMedCentral in the MCO's XXXSPW folder using the appropriate naming convention.